Safety as a GUIDING PRINCIPLE

 Supplying electricity – a balancing act

-The APG team is made up of 490 specialists working around the clock, 365 days a year, to make sure that Austria is supplied with electricity.
+The APG team is made up of over 600 specialists working around the clock, 365 days a year, to make sure that Austria is supplied with electricity.
 Their core task is to maintain a constant balance between electricity supply and demand.

 The Power Grid of Tomorrow